-Some 25 years ago Dane Strother spent three years as a journalist where he worked his way onto a newspaper and team that won a Pulitzer Prize.
+Some 25 years ago Dane Strother spent three years as a journalist where he worked his way onto a newspaper that shortly thereafter won a Pulitzer.
 He was then told he could not cover politics because his father helped invent political consulting and was overseeing Gary Hart’s campaign for president so Dane set down his reporting pen and moved to Washington.

 Dane has helped change and shape political communication since arriving in D.C.
-He’s had offices in Washington, Atlanta, Austin, and recently opened a new office in Sacramento.
 From creating the first political text messaging company 15 years ago to utilizing the cutting-edge digital and social media targeting of today, Dane has been on the technological forefront of how to best place messages in front of voters in the most efficient and cost effective means possible.
 It’s worked.

 The New York Post labeled Dane a “legendary Democratic strategist.”
 The Washington Post has described Strother’s work “bold.”
 TIME Magazine reported on Strother’s work as “…not your typical political ads.”

 Dane has helped elect Governors, Senators, Members of Congress, and Mayors while working in 42 states and 6 countries.

 With a front page article and sketch, The Wall Street Journal credited him with making HMO reform a national issue.
 And Campaigns and Elections Magazine credited him with changing the format of political advertising.
 Recently, he and Ben Nuckels won a gold Pollie Award for best national Public Affairs campaign for work done with Airbnb.
 Their partnership has resulted in far more national awards than any other political communication firm.